Has this ever happened to you?

 1. Term life insurance

 There are a few questions you should ask yourself to see whether the policy you have now is the best deal available.
+Below is a quick summary, and you can refer to the following guide if you’d like a comprehensive overview: The New Parent’s Guide to Life Insurance.

 First, do you even need life insurance?
 If you have children, the answer is almost definitely yes.
 If not, then you may not actually have a need.
 It all depends on whether there’s someone who would suffer financially if you die.
-Here’s an article to help you decide: How to know when you need life insurance.

 Second, if you do need life insurance, how long will you need it for?
 Generally, you’ll want insurance long enough to cover the entire period during which people are financially dependent upon you.
 For parents, that typically means covering yourself until your youngest child is out of college and therefore able to provide for him or herself.
 Past that point, you likely won’t have a need.

 Third, how much life insurance do you need?
 Life insurance agents have an incentive to sell you the biggest policy they can, since that’s how they maximize their commission.
 But if your actual need is lower, you could save yourself money by switching to a policy with a smaller benefit.
-Here’s a comprehensive guide to figuring out your personal need: How much life insurance do you need?.

 Finally, are you paying the lowest price for the protection you need?
 If your friend represents a particular insurance company, he probably sold you a policy from that company rather than shopping around.
 Even if you don’t change anything else about your coverage, you might be able to get a better rate from a different company.
-My favorite quote engines are from PolicyGenius and term4sale, and you can research more ways to get life insurance here: 5 Ways to Get Life Insurance.
+My favorite quote engines are from PolicyGenius and term4sale, and you can research more ways to get life insurance here: 5 Ways to Buy Life Insurance.

 After going through all of that, if you find that you can save yourself money through some combination of different coverage and a different insurance company, bring that information to your friend and see if they can match the price you found yourself.
 If so, great!
 You can save money and help your friend keep some of his commission.
 Win-win.